Beaujolais Nouveau, what's the Fuss all about?

-Every year, people all over the world look forward to the experience and wait impatiently for the new French wine to arrive on the shelves as soon as possible after the third Thursday of November.
+Every year, people all over the world look forward to the experience and wait impatiently for the new cuvée to land on the shelves as soon as possible after the third Thursday of November.
 Beaujolais Nouveau wine is made, bottled and released within just a few weeks of the grapes being picked from the vine.
-Beaujolais is a small wine-growing region in France.
+Beaujolais is a small wine-growing area in the Rhone Alps region of France, approx thirty minutes drive from Lyon.
 The Gammay grape responsible for almost all Beaujolais wines (however, a little white Beaujolais is made too, from Chardonnay).

 Georges Duboeuf wine house designs a new, floral-patterned label every year.
 They also release a limited-edition bottle with the floral pattern as decoration.
 If you are lucky enough to live in the the U.S., Duboeuf even gives out matching floral-print ties to wine merchants.